vicelab/cen-sierra-pywr/README.md

 ## 4. Run the models

 All models are run from the root project folder (i.e., from `cen-sierra-pywr`), within the same Python environment as preprocessing.
-Run commands for each scenario are as follows:
+Run commands for each scenario are as follows.
+For convenience, these are aggregated into a single batch script file that may be used, found in `scripts/methods_paper_reproducibility.bat`.

 ### Stanislaus basin